phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.txt

 sml-truststore.jks (since v6.0.4)
   It contains the SSL certificates to access the central PEPPOL SML

+directory-truststore.jks (since v6.2.1)
+  It contains the SSL certificates to access the central PEPPOL Directory

 complete-truststore.jks
   This is the combination of all available truststores with the same aliases!